 Q and A: I have an open aerator on my water system that now smells like rotten eggs.
 Do you have any ideas for troubleshooting this problem?

 from G.M., via e-mail Answer: Hydrogen sulfide or sulfur is a naturally occurring contaminant, which gives water a disagreeable “rotten egg” odor and taste.
-Hydrogen sulfide is a gas that is found in well water and makes water… Read More
+Hydrogen sulfide is a gas that is found in well water… Read More

 Pesticide Certification Testing The Florida Department of Agriculture and Consumer Services (FDACS) offers certified Pesticide Exams at multiple locations throughout the state.
-The exam schedule varies statewide to allow applicants an opportunity to take the exam at a… Read More
+The exam schedule varies statewide to allow applicants an opportunity to take the… Read More

 Tags: commercial ornamental turf, CORE, event, horticulture, Lee County, limited commercial landscape, limited lawn and ornamentals, natural areas, pesticide certification testing, private applicator, Southwest, Stephen Brown